 STEPS TO REQUEST A NOTARIZED DIPLOMA AND/OR NOTARIZED TRANSCRIPT

 - Gather your documents.
 If you need a notarized copy of your original diploma, you will need to return the original diploma to our office.
 (We do not maintain copies of your diploma.)
 Your original will be returned to you once the notarized documents have been created.

 - Submit the completed Notarized Document Request Form to the CAS Registrar’s Office.
 If you are ordering a notarized copy of your diploma, be sure to include your original diploma.
 (If the original diploma has been lost, see instructions below for ordering a replacement diploma.)

-- Please note that we will return the notarized documents and original diploma (if applicable) to the student at either the street or mailing address listed on the form.
+- Our office will return the notarized documents and original diploma (if applicable) to the student at either the street or mailing address listed on the form.
 Students may also elect to pick up the documents.
 The items will be sent in one package via the US Postal Service, and we will provide the student with a tracking number.
-Please note that this is for domestic addresses only.
+(Please note that this is for domestic addresses only.
 Mailing to an international address may require you to provide a pre-paid mailing label.)
 IMPORTANT: Our office cannot send the documents to the State of Oregon to complete the Apostille process.
 The State requires payment with that process and we cannot forward funds.
 The student must complete this process directly with the State, and/or any applicable overseas agency or organization.

 - There is a $10.00 charge per order.
 An order includes up to 3 notarized transcripts and/or 3 notarized copies of the diploma.